Remcos virus removal guide

 What is Remcos?

 Remcos (Remote Control and Surveillance) is a Remote Access Tool (RAT) that anyone can purchase and use for whatever purpose they wish.
-The tool itself is legitimate, however, although Remcos's developers strictly forbid misuse, some cyber criminals use this tool to generate revenue by various malicious means.
+The tool itself is is presented as legitimate, however, although Remcos's developers strictly forbid misuse, some cyber criminals use this tool to generate revenue by various malicious means.
 Research shows that many cyber criminals proliferate these infections using spam email campaigns.
 Some examples include "DHL Email Virus" and "Arrival Notice Email Virus".

 As mentioned above, Remcos is a high-end remote access tool that allows users to control systems remotely.
 If misused, however, Remcos can be an extremely dangerous threat.
 Research shows that cyber criminals send thousands of misleading emails that contain malicious attachments (typically MS Office documents) that infiltrate Remcos into the system.
 All this is done without users' consent.
 Remcos grants access to computers and, thus cyber criminals can cause damage to systems and many other issues.
 They might retrieve personal information, such as saved passwords, private data, and so on.
 Cyber criminals can also monitor the screen in real-time, thus seeing what users are doing on their systems and on the internet.
 The tool can also be used to download files.
 Therefore, cyber criminals might inject system with other viruses (e.g., ransomware).
 Ultimately, the presence of Remcos RAT can lead to significant financial/data issues, various privacy issues, and further system infections.
 If you have recently opened malicious attachments and suspect that Remcos has infiltrated your system, scan the system with a reputable anti-virus/anti-spyware suite and eliminate all detected threats.